agrospecht/Automate-the-boring-stuff-using-Python/README.md

-# Python
+# Automate the boring stuff using Python
+by Al Sweigart
-This is a folder of several interesting Python files, used mainly to broaden my Python programming skills.
+This is a folder compiling some of the interesting codes outlined in the book "Automate the boring stuff with Python", from Al Sweigart.